In a world where drugs were completely legal, Liam Reynolds and his undergraduate mates would be hailed as over-achievers.

 It's hard for police to spot student dealers, as they are less exposed than dealers operating outside the student bubble.
 Even so, the Leeds lads have not been the only university students caught with their fingers in the online drug pie.

-In January 2014, Michael Thompson, 22, a final year History student at Sheffield University, was sentenced to three years after police intercepted a package addressed to him from Holland that contained £600 ($950) worth of ecstasy pills.
-A raid on his flat, close to the university campus, found £1,400 ($2,200) in cash, 46 bags of ecstasy tablets, cannabis resin, weed, ketamine, valium, and LSD.
+In January last year, Michael Thompson, 22, a final year History student at Sheffield University, was sentenced to three years after police intercepted a package addressed to him from Holland that contained £600 worth of ecstasy pills.
+A raid on his flat, close to the university campus, found £1,400 in cash, 46 bags of ecstasy tablets, cannabis resin, weed, ketamine, valium and LSD.
 He had bought them online and sold them to a core group of around 50 fellow students at the university.

-Like its equally isolated neighbor, New Zealand has seen a steady stream of online importer-dealers being convicted over the last few years.
+Like its equally isolated neighbour, New Zealand has seen a steady stream of online importer-dealers being convicted over the last two years.

-In 2014, Nicholas Heatley, a 22-year-old student from Dunedin, was jailed for four years after importing NZ$70,000 ($46,000) worth of LSD and MDMA into the country, which he then sold to people on his university campus.
-In May, another student from Dunedin, 20-year-old Daniel McKechnie, got seven years for importing a "supermarket of drugs" for onward sale, worth an estimated NZ$167,000 ($110,000).
+Last year, Nicholas Heatley, a 22-year-old student from Dunedin, was jailed for four years after importing NZ$70,000 (£30,000) worth of LSD and MDMA into the country, which he then sold to people on his university campus.
+In May, another student from Dunedin, 20-year-old Daniel McKechnie, got seven years for importing a "supermarket of drugs" for onward sale, worth an estimated NZ$167,000 (£70,000).
 And the list goes on.
 New Zealand Customs admits it's making daily interceptions of drugs bought online, with many destined for university campuses.